The Voting Myth Exposed and Debunked ~ Racism In the Two-Party System

 What you will see in the pictures I have included is how the vote played out and the fact that when a people who make up only 12 percent of the population vote for their interests (at least based on what is being offered — The lesser of two evils), but those interests are in direct opposition to the interests of the people who make up close to 60 percent of the population, the chances of winning are… well, you do the math.

-I would rather focus on a group like the Asians, who make up only six percent of the population, but now have the highest earning medium and are closing the wealth gap on whites.
+I would rather focus on a group like the Asians, who make up only six percent of the population but now have the highest earning medium and are closing the wealth gap between them and whites.

 Stop beating up on each other and turn that energy outward.

 Over the past decade, there has been a noticeable pattern of blaming Blacks for the performance of Democrats at the voting poles.
 No one is willing to examine the fact Democrats have produced no new political strategies that would be conducive to producing political and social change.
-They have primarily run on a platform in which they point their fingers at Republicans and scream racists and hope for the best.
+They have primarily run on a platform in which they point their fingers at Republicans, scream “racists,” and hope for the best.

 Support the work of The Odyssey Project!